alfiosalanitri/lamp-virtual-host/README.md

 - php-fpm module (optional)
 - mkcert or certbot for ssl certificate (optional)
 - wget, tar, unzip and composer for application installation (optional)

+# Applications which may be installed
+- Wordpress
+- Prestashop
+- Laravel

 # AUTHOR:
 lamp_virtual_host is written by Alfio Salanitri www.alfiosalanitri.it and are licensed under the terms of the GNU General Public License, version 2 or higher.